dandisy/webcore/README.md

 ### Running Example

-    if you still confused with above usage instruction you can explore your self and try to install already running completely webcore platform as website cms
+    if you still confused with above usage instruction you can explore your self and try to install already running webcore platform as website cms

 download it in https://github.com/dandisy/webcore-sample